StormDotNet/Storm.NET/README.md

 **`WithCompare`/`WithoutCompare`**

-When a *node* is created using the `WithCompare` flavour: on update, it's new value is compared to the old value using the provided `IEqualityComparer` (or the `DefaultEqualityComparer`) to define the state `Changed`/`Unchanged`.
+When a *node* is created using the `WithCompare` flavour: on evaluation, it's new value is compared to the old value using the provided `IEqualityComparer` (or the `DefaultEqualityComparer`) to define the state `Changed`/`Unchanged`.

-When a *node* is created using the `WithoutCompare` flavour: on update, the state is always `Changed`.
+When a *node* is created using the `WithoutCompare` flavour: on evaluation, the state is always `Changed`.
 That's can be usefull to create repeatable actions.

 The default flavour is `WithCompare`.